sanPuerquitoProgramador/csv-to-october-blog/README.md

 | Lorem Ipsum | lorem-ipsum | 01/11/2016,12:06:08 a.m. | 1 | Category Name | http://www.test.com/im.jpg | Lorem Ipsum Dolorem Sit amet | Lorem Ipsum Dolorem |
 *The columns order is not relevant.
 The really important thing is the name of columns and all the columns are required*

-**The file can be created using some Joomla plugin or you can use the freemium service  [Joomla 2 CSV](http://joomla2csv.bambu.ninja)**
+**The file can be created using some Joomla or Wordpress plugin**

+For create a Joomla file can use the freemium service  [Joomla 2 CSV](http://joomla2csv.bambu.ninja)

 ###Step 1
 Install this pretty plugin, is free!
 XD, then, go to the **October Backend - Settings**.
 There you will find the **Joomla CSV Importer for Blog**